oceanprotocol-archive/dev-ocean/doc/development/python-developer-guide.md

 [conda-forge](https://anaconda.org/conda-forge) as well, many packages have been migrated by the community.

+**BEWARE** of pip installation in Conda! pip may report `Successfully installed`, but if there are any errors, the packages are not installed in the conda environment.
+Resolve all errors until `pip install -r requirements.txt` succeeds.

 To work with conda environments, use the `conda env` command i.e.;
 `conda env list` to list all environments on the machine `conda env create --name myname --file environment.yml` to create a new env from .yml